-The EIR is a database that contains information about the identity of mobile equipment that prevents calls from stolen, unauthorized, pfdefectiyfinobile stations.
-The AUC and EIR are implemented as stand-alone nodes öi'as acôllJ.billed AUC/EIR node.
+The EIR is a database that contains information about the identity of mobile equipment that prevents calls from stolen, unauthorized, or defective mobile stations.
+The AUC and EIR are implemented as stand-alone nodes or as a combined AUC/EIR node.
+The EIR is also used for security purposes.
+It is a register containing information about the mobile equipments.
+More particularly, it contains a list of all valid terminals.
+Its g) The GSM Interworking Unit (GIWU)

-The EIR is also used for security purposes. ffisiategiste:tcohfaining information about the mobile equipments.
-More particularlS,iJtcontains a list of all valid terminals.
-Its International Mobile Equipment Identity.(Ii\text{ifEI}) identifies a terminal.
-The EIR allows then to forbid calls from stolen oflina.uthorized terminals (e.g., a terminal which does not respect the specifications concerningthe output RF power).
+International Mobile Equipment Identity (IMEI) identifies a terminal.
+The EIR allows then to forbid calls from stolen or unauthorized terminals (e.g., a terminal which does not respect the specifications concerning the output RF power).